-In the case of Cathy, an inheritance itself would not be considered marital property (assuming she doesn’t comingle her inheritance with marital assets), but the growth in the value of the asset could be considered a marital asset and subject to division in a divorce court.
+In the case of Cathy, an inheritance itself would not be considered marital property, but the growth in the value of the asset could be considered a marital asset and subject to division in a divorce court.
 If Cathy and her husband stay married the value of the inherited assets would be subject to estate tax and the marginal rate on estate taxes in 2022 varies and depends upon the value of the decedent’s estate in excess of the exemption amount.
 The rates vary from 18% to 40% on the first $1,000,000 in excess of the exemption amount.
 Once the value exceeds $1,000,000 over the exemption amount the marginal estate tax rate is 40% thereafter.
-Assuming any inheritance would be taxable along with their other assets, the additional $200,000 inheritance would potentially create an $80,000 additional estate tax on the death of Cathy and her husband, depending upon the structure of their estate plan.
+Assuming any inheritance would be taxable along with their other assets, the additional $200,000 inheritance could create up to an additional $80,000 estate tax likely after the death of both Cathy and her husband, depending upon the structure of their estate plan.

-If John and Jane were to transfer the inheritance to be received by each of their children to an APT for their benefit, rather than giving the inheritance outright to their children, the trust would limit their access to the funds within the trust.
+If John and Jane were to transfer the inheritance to be received by each of their children to an APT for their benefit, the trust would limit their access to the funds within the trust.
 In fact, it is important to note their interest in the trust is not intended to be a "property interest" at all.
 Only if you have a property interest is a creditor, including a spouse, able to reach it to satisfy any claims they may have to marital property.

 To accomplish its goals of insulating the assets within the trust from the claims of creditors, including spouses and taxing authorities, the trust must be designed with very special limitations.
 More specifically, the trust must be designed as a fully discretionary trust.
 This requires any distributions made from the trust to be approved by a totally independent person who is a co-distribution trustee along with the trust beneficiary or beneficiaries.
-(The independent person/trustee can be a close friend).
 Although the trust beneficiary can be the management trustee in charge of all investment decisions it is important the trust beneficiary is not able to control the distributions based on any type of ascertainable or enforceable standard.

-To provide flexibility in the trust it is important to appoint a trust protector to be able to make technical changes to the trust.
-The trust protector must also be an independent person who is not related or subordinate to the interests of the trust beneficiary.
-As an additional safeguard, the trust is designed to have a trustee remover and appointer able to provide for continuity of management of the trust assets.
-The same person can wear many hats!
+To provide flexibility in the trust it is important to appoint a Trust Protector to be able to make technical changes to the trust.
+The Trust Protector must also be an independent person who is not related or subordinate to the interests of the trust beneficiary.
+As an additional safeguard, the trust is designed to have a Trustee Remover and Appointer able to provide for continuity of management of the trust assets.

-Case Study 2: Fred, who is 83 years old, managed to accumulate an estate of over $14 million.
-Additionally, his only child, Freida, is a specialist physician and has her own estate in excess of $12 million.
-Freida has two children and intends on leaving her estate to those children.
+Case Study 2: Fred, who is 83 years old, managed to accumulate an estate of over $5 million.
+Additionally, his only child, Freida, is a specialist physician and has her own estate in excess of $5 million.
+Freida is not married and has two children.
+She intends on leaving her estate to those children.

 The problem is both Fred and Freida have taxable estates.
-If Fred leaves his estate to his daughter Freida, and she dies with a $15 million estate of her own, the value of what Fred leaves to her estate will be taxed at a 40% tax rate over and above the exclusion amount available at the time of her death.
-Currently, for decedents dying in 2018 the exclusion amount is $11,180,000.
+If Fred leaves his estate to his daughter Freida, and she dies with a $15 million estate of her own, the value of what Fred leaves to her estate will be taxed at a marginal 40% tax rate over and above the exclusion amount available at the time of her death 3.

 1 For example, you probably have heard of the revocable trust, irrevocable life insurance trust (ILIT), grantor retained annuity trust (GRAT), special needs trust (SNT), qualified personal residence trust (QPRT), dynasty trust and the charitable remainder trust (CRT) to name a few.